You don’t have to choose between tuna and egg salad. Enjoy them together in this tune egg salad with celery, pickles and the bite of tarragon.

 - 2 TBS mayonnaise

 - Cover the pot and bring to boil.
-Boil for approximately 3 minutes, then remove from heat and let egg continue cooking in the hot water for 2 more minutes.
+Once boiling, turn off heat and let egg continue cooking in the hot water for 7 more minutes.

 - When egg is done cooking, remove from heat and place in a small bowl filled with cold water and ice.